Portrait of Dong Hou

 About Me

-🔬 My personal research interests include energy science, crystallography, microscopy, electrochemistry, manufacturing, and data science.
+🔬 My research interests include energy science, energy materials, electrochemistry, crystallography, advanced characterization, ceramic processing/manufacturing, and AI for materials research.

 📘 I love teaching.
 Courses and Outreach